 Loneliness vs. Aloneness

 Loneliness is associated with living alone, which surveys indicate has steadily risen to 27 percent in 2013 and to 50 percent and higher in parts of Florida, West Virginia, and especially California.
 However, solitude and being alone only describe a physical condition.
 We don’t always feel lonely when we’re alone.
 Individual needs for connection vary.
 Some people choose to live solo and are happier doing so.
 They don’t suffer the same sense of abandonment caused by the unwanted loss of a partner through a breakup, divorce, or death.
-They may also have greater inherited insensitivity to social disconnection, according to recent research.
+They may also have greater inherited insensitivity to social disconnection, according to

 Loneliness in Relationships